anordin95/a-conceptual-overview-of-asyncio/2-conceptual-overview-part-2.md

 ## Futures

-A future is an object meant to represent a computation or process's status and result.
+A future (`asyncio.Future`) is an object meant to represent a computation or process's status and result.
 The term is a nod to the idea of something still to come or not yet happened, and the object is a way to keep an eye on that something.

 A future has a few important attributes.
 One is its state which can be either pending, cancelled or done.
 Another is its result which is set when the state transitions to done.
 To be clear, a Future does not represent the actual computation to be done, like a coroutine does.
 Instead it represents the status and result of that computation, kind of like a status-light (red, yellow or green) or indicator.